ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/2.forms/file.md

 ::doc-component-demo
 ---
-title: Straight input
+title: Radius
 demo: '#examples/input-file/shapes.vue'
 ---
 File inputs have default styling, showing the file name and a button to select a file.
-You can change the shape of the input with the `shape` prop.
+You can change the radius factor of the input with the `rounded` prop.
-:::doc-message{type="muted" icon="ph:magic-wand"}
+:::doc-message{color="muted-contrast" icon="ph:magic-wand"}
-Default shape of all :doc-linker{to="BaseInputFile"} can be set in your `app.config.ts`.
+Default props of all :doc-linker{to="BaseInputFile"} can be set in your `<app>/app.config.ts`.
 :::
 ::